 Pratt offers a M.S.L.I.S. and M.F.A. in Digital Arts (Digital Arts and Information).
 This dual degree offers students the opportunity to develop knowledge and skills in using digital tools creatively across media in such emerging areas as virtual information and learning environments for a wide range of information settings.

 Advanced Certificate Programs

 Some students choose to pursue an advanced certificate.
-Pratt offers advanced certificates in Archives, Conservation and Digital Curation, Digital Humanities, Museum Libraries, and User Experience.
+Pratt offers advanced certificates in Archives, Conservation and Digital Curation, Digital Humanities, Museum Libraries, Spatial Analysis and Design, and User Experience.

 Many programs can be taken within Pratt's M.S.L.I.S. or after the master's degree is completed.
 When pursuing a certificate in archives, students can prepare themselves for fields in special collections, digital libraries, and records management.
 An advanced certificate in museum libraries prepares students for working in museum, research, and academic libraries.

 An advanced certificate is ideal for information professionals who want to gain knowledge and experience to work in digital libraries, digital information design, and social media and policy.
 Pratt offers an advanced certificate in Digital Humanities as well as an advanced certificate in User Experience (UX).

 As part of their immersion into library science, students have the opportunity to take a practicum, which includes on-site work experience supervised by professionals in the field.
 The practicum, which may take place in a variety of world-class New York institutions, culminates in a final project.

 In partnership with the Brooklyn Museum, Pratt offers grants for School of Information students studying for careers in museum libraries and archives in the digital age.